Mirror symmetry breakdown in the Kardar-Parisi-Zhang universality class: Conclusions

-{\bf Conclusion} --- The results presented here shed new light on the relation between initial states and the statistics of fluctuations.
+The results presented here shed new light on the relation between initial states and the statistics of fluctuations.
 They generalize previous findings and put them into a new perspective, e.g. the connection with a breaking of the KPZ mirror symmetry for negative current fluctuations.
+Furthermore, universal scaling properties for conditioned observables have been established which shows the generality of the results and could be useful for further studies.

-Although we have considered only the KPZ universality class in the stationary regime and its representation by the TASEP we believe that the results are far more general and that similar connections can be made even for systems belonging to other universality classes.
-Furthermore, universal scaling properties for conditioned observables have been established which shows the generality of the results and could be useful for the study of other systems.
+Although we have considered only the KPZ universality class in the steady-state regime and its representation by the TASEP we point out that the results are far more general.
+It is remarkable, that even though given a Gaussian distributed order parameter, conditioning on a non-Gaussian current fluctuation reveals a bi-modal distribution that indicates a symmetry breaking.
+Similar connections can be made even for systems with non-Gaussian fluctuations belonging to other universality classes in and out of equilibrium \cite{Krajnik_22_PRL,Krajnik_23_PRX, Krajnik_23_PRL}, explicitly pointed out in \cite{Krajnik_23_PRX}.
+The observed results are related to the fact that small currents can be realized at two different densities.
+In the ASEP this is related to the particle-hole symmetry.
+It would be interesting to investigate what happens in models like the variant of the Katz-Lebowitz-Spohn model studied in \cite{HagerKPS2001}.
+Here the same current can be realized at up to four different densities which might lead to multi-modal distributions.